Astrostellar06/VueProject/README.md

 # co2emission
-A Web Project using the Vue.js framework with the goal to calculate CO2 emission By Esteban Finance-Madureira & Clément Laubertie
+A Web Project using the Vue.js framework with the goal to calculate CO2 emission using the Climatiq API

 ## Project setup
 ```